 Rachael Whitted, MS, RD

-Rachel Whitted, MS, RD Research Dietitian
+Rachael Whitted, MS, RD Research Dietitian

 Rachael earned her MS in Clinical Nutrition and completed her Dietetic Internship through University at Buffalo.
 She received her BS in Dietetics from Michigan State University.
 Rachael brings expertise in providing nutrition education and counseling in both group and one on one settings.
 She has spent much of her career in the maternal infant health space as a WIC clinic manager.
 Her experience also includes research with the University of Michigan, exploring novel therapy programs relating to perinatal depression.
 Outside of work, she enjoys baking, hiking and traveling.